Xe/site/static/resume/resume.md

 #### Highlights

 - Migration from cloud to cloud
+- Work on the cloud platform initiative
 - Crafting reliable infrastructure for clients of customers

 ### Heroku - Senior Software Engineer &emsp; <small>*2017 - 2019*</small>

-> [Heroku][heroku] is a cloud Platform-as-a-Service (PaaS) supporting
+> [Heroku][heroku] is a cloud Platform-as-a-Service (PaaS) that created the term "platform as a service".
+Heroku currnetly supports
-> several programming languages that is used as a web application deployment model.
+> several programming languages that are commonly used on the web.
 > Heroku, one of the first cloud platforms, has been in development since June 2007,
 > when it supported only the Ruby programming language, but now supports Java,
 > Node.js, Scala, Clojure, Python, PHP, and Go.